sabre-io/sabre.io/source/_posts/2014-06-24-sabre-event-2.0.html.md

 ### New stuff

 1. Support for [promises][2].
 2. The event handler is now faster.
-This is especially noticable when making a lot of subscriptions to a single event, and is likely unnoticable for most.
+This is especially noticeable when making a lot of subscriptions to a single event, and is likely unnoticeable for most.
-3. Added support for something called the 'continue callback' to to the EventEmitter.
+3. Added support for something called the 'continue callback' to the EventEmitter.
 This makes it possible to implement something similar to javascript's `preventDefault`.
 4. When calling removeAllListeners without an argument, all listeners for all